rosschapman/internetross/blog.md

 > The semilattice...is the structure of a complex fabric; it is the structure of living things, of great paintings and symphonies.

 My brain keyed on semilattices because they seemed to describe the structure of a software system I've been coming to know through Kerr and Bateson (opera, camerata, living) -- not to mention the cutely convenient lexical overlap of mathematical terms in the definition; eg, a "Set" is a common data structure implemented by many high-level programming languages.
 Mendoza devs putting their text in our text.
 Some overlap of time zone.
 Knowledge overlaps as more tenured developers work in more areas of the codebase.
 Overlap at the coffee station, at the lunch table.
 Overlapping documentation, nearly duplicate.
 Also the incomplete lines of connection.
 The grassroots partnerships and friendships that emerge across teams.
-The polymorphic ensemble of patterns and style in our web applications: classes called as functions, state reducers and DOM events, REST and GraphQL, compositional components within hard-bound graphs.
+The polymorphic ensemble of patterns and style in our web applications: classes called as functions, state reducers and DOM events, REST with GraphQL, compositional components within hard-bound graphs.
+Microservices databases implementing Order and User over and over again.
 The semilattice seems very familiar.

 Therefore, in the context of a symathesy, where Alexander might say our bounded rationality (not to mention hubris, or inexperience, or ego, or other ingressive tendencies) limits our ability to observe and study the subtlety and richness of the organization, throwing more *men* at the problem is short-sighted as fuck.
 Managers can't govern from apart, at the top of the edifice.